karticn-google/cloudrun-terraform/README.md

 - region (**optional** - default set to ***us-central1***)
 - service account (**required**)

-> ***This terraform config requires a service account name to be passed as input.
+> Note : ***This terraform config requires a service account name to be passed as input.
 Please make sure to use an existing service account or create a new service account before deploying this config***

 ## Sample terraform commands for deployment